 In 2015, the group undertook a review, changing its name to the Auckland City Centre Residents' Group, under the acronym 'CCRG'.

-Anyone who lives within the boundaries of the Auckland City Centre, either as a tenant or an owner, is eligible to join CCRG.
+Full Individual Membership - open to anyone who lives within the boundaries of the Auckland City Centre, either as a tenant or an owner

 General meetings are held monthly and are open to all members (who get to vote!) as well as other interested people in general.